bensont/TARMAC_TheStockpile/README.md

 # IKEAProductsWebScraper
-Python Web Scraper for IKEA Products
+Main code-base for The Stockpile